marxin/texi2rst-generated/sphinx/gccint/rtl-representation/flags-in-an-rtl-expression.rst

   In an RTL dump, this flag is represented as :samp:`/f`.

-  .. index:: in_struct

-  .. index:: /s in RTL dump
+  .. index:: in_struct, /s in RTL dump

 ``in_struct``
   In ``reg`` expressions, it is 1 if the register has its entire life